marvtdawson/android-button-counter/README.md

 ![](resources/java_jouney_series_spring5_guess_the_number_game_application.jpeg)

 The Java Journey ANDROID Series is my learning path to Java mastery.
-It consist of a series of Java applications created using the Java programming language and various tools and frameworks.
+It consist of a series of Java applications created using Android Studio and the Java programming language.

 ## Java & Android: Button Counter Application

-The Guess The Number Game application is console based game.
-This application based on a Udemy course titled "Java Spring Tutorial Masterclass - Learn Spring Framework 5" developed by Tim Buchalka.
+The Calculator App is the first project in the series introduction for building Android & Java mobile applications.
+This application based on a
+Udemy course titled "Android Java Masterclass" developed by Tim Buchalka.

 #### This project was developed with: